singhwarrior/Event-Based-Application-Implementing-Back-Pressure/README.md

   }
 ```

-- Prepares an OffsetRanges object and send it to WorkerRouter Actor
+- Prepares an OffsetRanges object and send it to WorkerRouter Actor. **OffsetRanges** object contains a list of **OffsetRange** objects.
+Each **OffsetRange** object contains a partition of a given topic, starting offset and end offset as shown in following code snippet.

 ```scala
  def consumeLimitedBatch() = {